Nelson Mandela: comic book hero

 Reaching young readers

-"The content is designed to engage our younger people about our heritage," Mandela Foundation CEO Achmat Dangor said at the launch of the new book.
+designed to engage our younger people about our heritage," Mandela Foundation CEO Achmat Dangor said at the launch of the new book.
 "The aim is to bridge the generation gap so that the youth know about the struggles of the past."

 Education Minister Naledi Pandor, also present at the launch, said the values that have shaped South Africa's democracy were the most important message of the book.